Definition of Restructuring Cost

 Restructuring Cost Provision

-- Sale of Business: In case of sale of operation provision is recognized only after the sale agreement is binding and final.
+- Sale of Business: In the case of the sale of operation, the provision is recognized only after the sale agreement is binding and final.

 Below are the advantages and disadvantages mentioned below: